Citizenship, Quality Management, Christianity

 Citizenship – We the People

-Preamble to the Constitution:We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.
+The preamble to the Constitution:We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.

 Variation was included in the design of creation.
 The variation principle recognizes that everyone and everything is unique, one of a kind; that no two people or things will ever be exactly alike.
 “Variation is the difference between an ideal and an actual situation.
 An ideal situation represents a standard of perfection – or the highest standard of excellence defined by stakeholders, including direct customers, internal customers, suppliers, society, and shareholders.”
 ASQ – Law of Variation.

-Secular – Man Defined.
+Secular – Man Defined

 In 1988, I had the opportunity to attend a four-day seminar presented by W. Edwards Deming.
 I was working as a federal auditor at the time when Deming asked: What percent of your performance is determined by the system?
 I agreed with him that it was over 94%.
 Deming also reinforced that top management was responsible for quality, which in my case, meant We the People.
 So, as top management, my job was to work on the system (which I continue to do) and, as an employee, to work in the system to improve it.